-“In our latest survey, 74% of money managers identify themselves as bullish or very bullish about the prospects for U.S. stocks — an all-time high for Big Money, going back more than 20 years.”
+“The stock market isn’t the only thing that has set records this spring.
+Barron’s semiannual Big Money poll of professional investors also is setting a record — for bullishness, that is.
+In our latest survey, 74% of money managers identify themselves as bullish or very bullish about the prospects for U.S. stocks — an all-time high for Big Money, going back more than 20 years.”